Guide to Spanish Fruit

 English name: Custard Apple (Annona cherimola)

 Appearance: It´s a large green tropical fruit.
 Inside it has white flesh and lots of shiny black seeds.
 It´s delicate and bruises easily and is in season in Autumn & Winter.
-Chirimoya is grown locally on the Costa Tropical and in Granada.
+Chirimoyas grow on the Costa Tropical and in Granada.
 They produce 50 million kilos every year.

 How to eat it: Slice in half and eat with a spoon, avoiding the large black seeds.
-When overripe they are not very good.
+When overripe they are not so good.
 Great for smoothies.
 Locally there is a craft beer made with Chirimoya as an ingredient, brewed by Cervezas Nazari.

 Good for: Chirimoya have 75% water content and contain vitamin A & C. They also have potassium and antioxidants too.
 Recommended for constipation, to reduce stress and are said to be good for skin, teeth and bones too.